workdojos/Dojos-Fresh-Hugo-Theme/content/discos.md

 <figure>
     <blockquote cite="">
         <p></p>
-    {{% subtitle5 "Do you love trucks as much as we do?" %}}
-We would love to work with you!
-As an off-road enthusiast, someone that digs raw horsepower, someone with a desire to elevate the world of the 4x4.
-Please let us know!
+    {{% subtitle5 "Got a disco in your Dojo?" %}}
+You can put anything you want in your Dojo!
+Light it up, party until you drop.
+Self-hosting your own technology with open-source apps makes anything possible.

+It all starts with a dashboard.
+And the dashboard is just the beginning.

+What's in your Dojo?
 </figure>

 <br>